jackledead/jackledead_infected/README.md

 Pay attention for clues about the origins and spread of the disease.
 Is there a cure?
 Will the millitary come back?
 Can humanity triumph and rebuild?
 Or will the Infection consume all?

+And why did you just see a helicopter fly overhead...

 ## Lore Primer
 <details><summary>Spoiler Warning</summary>